lumi-a/masters-thesis/thesis.typ

 - For bin-packing, we would like to find an instance where the randomised Best-Fit algorithm performs, in expectation, poorly compared to an optimum solution.
 - For the Pareto-sets of knapsack-problems, we would like to find an instance $I$ where an intermittent Pareto-set $P(I_(1:i))$ is much larger than the Pareto-set $P(I)$ of the whole instance.
 - For the Price of Hierarchy for $k$-median clustering, we would like to find instances whose Price of Hierarchy is large.
-- For the generalised gasoline problem, we would like to find instances where the iterative-rounding algorithm #TODO[Insert reference once you write down the algorithm.] performs poorly compared to an optimum soution.
+- For the generalised gasoline problem, we would like to find instances where @alg-iterative-rounding performs poorly compared to an optimum soution.

 == Local Search